ap0nia/trpc-svelte-toolbox/packages/trpc-sveltekit/README.md

 export const handle: Handle = createTRPCHandle({ router: appRouter, createContext });
 ```

+Or add it to a `+server.ts` file.
+More information is available on the official documentation.

 ### Define a helper function to easily use the tRPC client in your pages:
 ```ts
 // src/lib/trpc/client.ts